 - Data reported for 2020-2022 should be interpreted with caution.
-Both testing and iPHIS data entry practices were likely impacted by the COVID-19 pandemic response. - Only measles cases meeting the confirmed case classification as listed in the Ontario MOH surveillance case definition are included in the reported case counts.3 - Changes to provincial surveillance case definitions and disease classifications have occurred over the years and thus may impact the analysis of trends over time.
+Both testing and iPHIS data entry practices were likely impacted by the COVID-19 pandemic response. - Only measles cases meeting the confirmed and probable case classification as listed in the Ontario MOH surveillance3 or outbreak case definitions are included in the reported case counts. - Changes to provincial surveillance case definitions and disease classifications have occurred over the years and thus may impact the analysis of trends over time.
 Cases are classified in iPHIS based on the Ontario MOH surveillance case definitions in use at the time the case was identified. - PHO's technical report "Factors Affecting Reporting Diseases in Ontario: Case Definition Changes and Associated Trends 1991-2016" and its associated appendix provide more detailed information on this topic.4

 - With the exception of Figure 1 where cases of measles are reported based on the rash onset date, cases of measles are reported based on the Episode Date in all other analysis.
 Episode date is an estimate of the onset date of disease for a case that is determined using the following hierarchy in iPHIS: Onset Date > Specimen Collection Date > Lab Test Date > Reported Date. - For example: If an Onset Date exists, it will be used as the Episode Date.
 If Onset Date is not available, then the next available date in the hierarchy (i.e., Specimen Collection Date) will be used, and so on. - Case counts by geography are based on the diagnosing health unit (DHU).
 DHU refers to the case's public health unit of residence at the time of illness onset or report to public health and not necessarily the location of exposure.
-Cases that were not residents of Ontario at the time of illness onset were excluded from the analysis. - Cases for which the Disposition Status was reported as ENTERED IN ERROR, DOES NOT MEET DEFINITION, DUPLICATE-DO NOT USE, or any variation on these values, were excluded from this analysis. - To determine immunization status of cases, only documented doses of a measles-containing vaccine administered on or after the 1st birthday and at least 14 days prior to disease onset were included. - A case of measles is considered imported if the person travelled outside Canada 7 to 21 days prior to rash onset.
+Cases that were not residents of Ontario at the time of illness onset were excluded from the analysis. - Cases for which the Disposition Status was reported as ENTERED IN ERROR, DOES NOT MEET DEFINITION, DUPLICATE-DO NOT USE, or any variation on these values, were excluded from this analysis. - To determine immunization status of cases, only documented doses of a measles-containing vaccine administered on or after the 1st birthday and at least 14 days prior to disease onset were included. - A case of measles is considered imported if the person travelled outside Canada 7 to 21 days prior to rash onset. - To be considered as a fatal case outcome, a case must not have REPORTABLE DISEASE WAS UNRELATED TO CAUSE OF DEATH selected as the Death Type Description, at the time of data extraction.